ACCESS-NRI/access-om3-configs/documentation/docs/pages/WW3_setup_and_workflow.md

 ## MOM6-CICE6-WW3 in ACCESS-OM3

-### Overview: Traditional vs Coupled Configurations
+### Overview: Typical vs Wave-coupled Configurations

 In the ACCESS-OM3, the traditional configuration includes the ocean model (MOM6) coupled with the sea-ice model (CICE6).
 Introducing the wave model (WAVEWATCH III, or WW3) as a third component adds additional complexity to the coupled system.
 This documentation outlines how the **MOM6–CICE6–WW3 coupled system** differs from the standard MOM6–CICE6 setup, focusing on the additional intricacies introduced by WW3.
 Key differences include: